Two individuals are sitting on the Marvin Hall stairs next to a colorful balloon decoration on KU campus.

 Optional transportation to and from Lawrence is provided for fee waiver recipients coming from Kansas City.
 Buses are used throughout the week to transport campers to and from workshops, mealtimes, and evening activities.

-Past Workshop Topics
+Workshop Topics for Summer 2026

-Instructor: Mohammad Dastmalchi
+Instructor: Mohammad R. Dastmalchi

 Instructor: Jay Holley